wulfmann/rollup-config-sven/README.md

     entryFileNames: "<assetDir>/[hash].js",
     chunkFileNames: "<assetDir>/[hash].js",
   },

-  treeShake: true,
-  cache: true,
   assetDir: 'assets',

   /**
-   *  `pages` can be a string (glob-supported) or a function that returns a list of filepaths.
+   *  `pages` is a globbed string to gather the pages you'd like to generate.
    */
   pages: 'pages/**/*.svelte',